willyguggenheim/kubify/more.md

 ✅✅✅✅✅✅✅✅

 For SREs (where every second of uptime counts): Mult-Cloud is also important.
 Really important.
-Think site/api/microservice/mlops multi-cloud redundancy turn key!!
+Think site/api/microservice/mlops multi-region redundancy turn key!!

 For Devs/DevOps/DevSecOps/DevEx: Local testing (with the ENTIRE infra running locally perfectly) should be a click of a button (THIS FEATURE IS LIVE)!!